 The intern schedule consists of bi-weekly rotations through surgery, medicine, ambulatory services, sports medicine (summer & fall), and reproduction (spring).
 Time off is divided amongst the interns.
 While we expect our interns to work hard, we also want them to have time to recharge.
 Interns may be called upon to perform some after-hours treatments and observation of hospitalized patients as needed.
 However, the hospital is staffed by techs around the clock and our interns are not treated as technicians.
 Five vacation days and five sick/personal days are offered for the year.

 Emergency Duty Requirements

-The interns on hospital rotations will be expected to be available to receive and assist the hospital doctors with all emergencies.
+The interns on hospital rotations are expected to be available to receive and assist the hospital specialists with all emergencies.
 Interns on ambulatory rotations will assume on-call responsibilities when confidence and skill levels have been established.
-The intern on the ambulatory rotation has weekends off.
+Additional compensation is provided for ambulatory emergencies.

 Amount of Supervision

 The intern will have as much supervision and instruction/mentoring available to them as they desire and we deem necessary.
 We recognize that this is an important year for learning and development.
 With time, we will also expect the intern to function independently in monitoring and managing hospitalized patients, and in seeing ambulatory cases.
 The degree of independence and supervision will vary with the intern.
 We will never leave the intern without clear and available mentorship.

 Due to COVID restrictions, completion of an externship is NOT currently a prerequisite to application and we will consider all applicants who have completed a remote interview OR externship.
 An externship is strongly encouraged if travel restrictions allow.
 Please fill out the form to schedule a virtual interviews; please reach out if you have questions.